sergio78180/centreon/doc/en/user/monitoring/04realtime.rst

 By default, during viewing of statuses of hosts or services, the monitoring data is refreshed automatically (15 seconds by default).
 Nevertheless, several icons can be used to check the refreshing of the data.
-The table below summarises the functions of these icons :
+The table below summarises the functions of these icons:

 +------------+-----------------------------------------------------------------------+
 |   Icon     |   Description                                                         |